PoorlyDefinedBehaviour/things_to_do/README.md

 I'm mostly interested in working at high quality companies where quality is defined as the people i work with + compensation + the problem to solve + environment + recognition.

+In other words, i'm interested in [tier 3](https://blog.pragmaticengineer.com/software-engineering-salaries-in-the-netherlands-and-europe/) companies.

 I like this definition of a software engineer by [Teach Yourself Computer Science](https://teachyourselfcs.com/):

 > Why learn computer science?